-Qatar defiant as demands deadline approaches
+Qatar gets extra 48 hours to meet Saudi demands

 Some key demands:

-CNN obtained the list of demands, which Qatari officials confirmed as authentic.

-The four countries have told Qatar to shut down the Al Jazeera media network and its affiliates, and cut ties to extremist organizations including the Muslim Brotherhood and Hamas.
+Saudi Arabia, the United Arab Emirates, Bahrain and Egypt have told Qatar to shut down the Al Jazeera media network and its affiliates, and cut ties to extremist organizations including the Muslim Brotherhood and Hamas.

-The states have told Qatar it must stop interfering in their affairs and end the practice of giving Qatari nationality to their citizens and say that the oil-rich state must pay them reparations for damages or costs incurred because of Qatari policies.
+The states have told Qatar it must stop interfering in their affairs and end the practice of giving Qatari nationality to their citizens, and they say the oil-rich state must pay them reparations for damages or costs incurred because of Qatari policies.

-They also want Qatar to halt the development of a Turkish military base in the country and reduce diplomatic ties with Iran
+They also want Qatar to halt the development of a Turkish military base in the country and reduce diplomatic ties with Iran.

 Since the onset of Qatar's isolation, Turkey has fast-tracked a decision to approve the deployment of troops to Qatar -- part of an existing bilateral agreement.
 Iran, meanwhile, has sent plane-loads of fruit and vegetables to Qatar.

-The foreign minister said Qatar was "ready to engage in constructive dialogue and negotiations with the countries of the blockade, provided that the dialogue is based on sound foundations," the statement said.

-Last week, Al-Thani addressed representatives of the five permanent members of the United Nations Security Council "on the illegal measures" being taken against it, the ministry said.
-He also met with US Secretary of State Rex Tillerson.
+In a statement, the White House said the President "spoke separately today with King Salman bin Abdulaziz Al Saud of Saudi Arabia, Crown Prince Mohamed bin Zayed Al Nahyan of Abu Dhabi, and Emir Tamin bin Hamad Al-Thani of Qatar."

+Trump "addressed his concerns about the ongoing dispute between Qatar and some of its Gulf and Arab neighbors.
+He reiterated the importance of stopping terrorist financing and discrediting extremist ideology," the statement said.

-Tillerson has repeatedly called for dialogue between countries on both sides of the diplomatic rift, advocating an evenhanded approach to the standoff.
+US Secretary of State Rex Tillerson has repeatedly called for dialogue between countries on both sides of the diplomatic rift, advocating an evenhanded approach to the standoff.
 Qatar is a US ally and the US maintains a large military base there, home to some 11,000 personnel.

 McCain in Abu Dhabi